intelowlproject/IntelOwl/docs/source/Contribute.md

 Intel Owl was designed to ease the addition of new analyzers/connectors.
 With a simple python script you can integrate your own engine or integrate an external service in a short time.

 > Wish to contribute to the web interface ?
-See [IntelOwl-ng](https://github.com/intelowlproject/IntelOwl-ng).
+See [Frontend ReadMe](https://github.com/intelowlproject/IntelOwl/blob/master/frontend/README.md).

 > Wish to contribute to the python client ?
 See [pyintelowl](https://github.com/intelowlproject/pyintelowl).